 Accredited investors interested to participate in this offering, who are identified as holders of Harris & Harris Group’s common stock immediately prior to the date of this announcement, will receive priority should the offering be oversubscribed, will be able to invest in the offering at reduced expense rates and will be entitled to reduced placement agent fees.

-D-Wave is looking to raise $15,000,000 and the offer appears to expire on the 16th of June.
-In order to participate you need to create an account with FolioClient and invest a minimum of $25,000.
+D-Wave is looking to raise $15,000,000 and the offer appears to have expired.
+In order to participate you would have needed a minimum of $25,000.
 For the average retail investor, that’s a significant amount.
-We’re not sure if we’re going to pull the trigger yet, but signing up for an account was easy enough.
-Be sure to read the prospectus which even contains some basic financials for D-Wave as seen below:
+We’re not sure if we’re going to pull the trigger yet, but signing up for an account was easy enough and we came across a prospectus which even contained some basic financials for D-Wave as seen below:

 Now that you know how to buy shares of D-Wave, just make sure you know how risky technology stocks are.
 Never put all your eggs in one basket.